-- 86. New section 8Q(1) and (2) provides that, where the Registrar General has determined an application for a GRC or a confirmatory GRC, the applicant may request a review of the decision on the ground that the application was incorrectly rejected or that the wrong type of GRC was issued. - 87.
-A request for a review must be made in writing (subsection (3)). - 88.
+- 99. New section 8Q(1) and (2) provides that, where the Registrar General has determined an application for a GRC or a confirmatory GRC, the applicant may request a review of the decision on the ground that the application was incorrectly rejected or that the wrong type of GRC was issued. - 100.
+A request for a review must be made in writing (subsection (3)). - 101.
 The Registrar General must carry out a review if the request is made within 40 working days of the original decision and may do so if it is made after 40 working days (subsection (4)).
-Subsection (6) defines "working day" as a day which is not a Saturday, a Sunday or a bank holiday in Scotland.

-89. Subsection (5) sets out the steps the Registrar General must take following the review.
+Subsection (6) defines "working day" as a day which is not a Saturday, a Sunday or a bank holiday in Scotland. - 102.
+Subsection (5) sets out the steps the Registrar General must take following the review.
 If satisfied that the application was wrongly rejected, the Registrar General must grant it and issue a GRC to the applicant.
 If satisfied that the wrong type of GRC was issued, the Registrar General must revoke the certificate that was issued and issue the right type of GRC to the applicant.
-Otherwise, the Registrar General must confirm the original determination of the application.
+Otherwise, the Registrar General must confirm the original determination of the application. - 103.
+Subsection (5A) provides that the applicant cannot request a review under section 8Q if the Registrar General was ordered to reject the application by the sheriff under section 8PA (inserted into the 2004 Act by section 8A of the Bill).